Resolute Sentinel 2024 made possible with logistics, contracting

 |0

-This work, Resolute Sentinel 2024 made possible with logistics, contracting [Image 5 of 5], by A1C Sir Wyrick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Resolute Sentinel 2024 made possible with logistics, contracting, by A1C Sir Wyrick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT